ianchanattu2003/ece5final/index.md

 ## Assembled Robot Prototype

-This is the assembled robot prototyle as of 2/28/2025.
+This is the assembled robot prototype as of 2/28/2025.

 ### Side View